Steven Grasse

 Steven Grasse (born September 19, 1964) is an American advertising executive, author, distillery owner and the founder of Quaker City Mercantile.
-Throughout his career, Grasse has cultivated an avant-garde image, and he was called the "punk rock prince of small-batch spirits" by Alex Halberstadt.
+Grasse was called the "punk rock prince of small-batch spirits" by Alex Halberstadt.
 On March 14, 2023, Grasse was recognized as one of the "Drinks Innovators of the Year" by Food & Wine for his work with Tamworth Distilling.

 Early life and career

 Steven Grasse grew up in Souderton, Pennsylvania, as part of a Pennsylvania Dutch family.
 As a teenager, he worked for Indian Valley Printing, his father's company, while attending Souderton Area High School.
 Grasse was inspired by the work of English music promoter Malcolm McLaren, and decided to study marketing and advertising at Syracuse University.
 He went on to intern at several advertising agencies before being hired by Saatchi & Saatchi.

 Career

-Bands create passion and excitement; and they’re not always trying to sell you something.
-The content is what you’re excited about… and you become part of their circle and their lives.
-They created an identity that was visual, that was audible and that was also visceral.